baleada/docs/assets/md/logic/api-design.md

 ```
 :::

-This sentence template ensures that **all** classes' and subclasses' methods are affordances.
+This sentence template ensures that **all** classes' and factories' methods are affordances.
 In other words, methods tell you what you can do with a given type of state, rather than what that type of state can do to itself or other things.

 In the documentation for each individual library and subclass, you can find the filled-out sentence template, explaining why each class and subclass accepts its specific state type.